4 Loan Forgiveness Programs for Teachers

 How-to Weigh Your Forgiveness Options

-As you’re trying to decide whether to pursue PSLF or TLF first, you’ll want to compare the total amount you’d pay over the life of the loan under each program by using our Loan Simulator.
+Trying to decide whether to pursue PSLF or TLF first?
+Compare the total amount you’d pay over the life of the loan under each program by using Loan Simulator.

 You can also consult your federal loan servicer.
-It can give you advice based on your specific situation and finalize any changes you need to make to your repayment plan.
+Your servicer can give you advice based on your specific situation and finalize any changes you need to make to your repayment plan.

-You may qualify for more than one of the federal forgiveness programs we discussed.
-In some instances though, your decision to take advantage of one program may impact your ability to take advantage of another, so you want to be sure you look at them carefully.
+You may qualify for more than one of the federal forgiveness programs above.
+But in some instances, your decision to take advantage of one program may impact your ability to take advantage of another.
+So be sure you look at them all carefully.

-- You must have Direct Loans in order to qualify for Public Service Loan Forgiveness.
+You must have Direct Loans in order to qualify for PSLF.
 If you have any Perkins Loans, you may be tempted to consolidate them into the Direct Loan Program in order to make them eligible for PSLF.
 However, if you do that, you’ll no longer qualify for Perkins Loan cancellation.
 You may be better off leaving your Perkins Loans out of the consolidation loan so you can take advantage of both programs.

-- You may not receive a benefit under both the Teacher Loan Forgiveness Program and the Public Service Loan Forgiveness Program for the same period of teaching service.
-For example, if you make payments on your loans during your five years of qualifying employment for Teacher Loan Forgiveness and then receive loan forgiveness for that service, the payments you made during that five year period will not count toward PSLF.
+You may not receive a benefit under both the TLF Program and the PSLF Program for the same period of teaching service.
+For example, if you make payments on your loans during your five years of qualifying employment for TLF and then receive loan forgiveness for that service, the payments you made during that five year period will not count toward PSLF.

-- Some people could benefit from both PSLF and TLF.
+Some people could benefit from both PSLF and TLF.
 For example, receiving TLF after 5 years and PSLF after 15 years.
-This is a rare situation ideal for a borrower with a higher loan balance and a lower annual gross income (AGI).
+This is a rare situation that is ideal for a borrower with a higher loan balance and a lower annual gross income (AGI).